nappjs/nappjs/README.md

 # Plugins

 Plugins can also be load from local and global node_modules.
-Each module must have prefix `jscda-` to be loaded.
+Each module must have prefix `nappjs-` to be loaded.
 Loading global modules is disabled by default, but you can enable it by setting environment variable:
 `LOAD_GLOBAL_PLUGINS=true`